cieslarmichal/show-sync/README.md

 - **Multi-Model AI Engine**: Leverages OpenRouter.ai for access to OpenAI, Anthropic, Google, and other leading AI models
 - **Contextual Justifications**: Each recommendation includes a detailed explanation of why it fits your group's combined preferences
-- **Preference Prioritization**: "Love" preferences weighted more heavily than "like" for accurate matching
+- **Rating Prioritization**: "Love" ratings weighted highest, "like" medium, "dislike" helps filter out unwanted content
-- **Smart Filtering**: Automatically excludes series on anyone's ignore list
+- **Smart Filtering**: Automatically excludes series on anyone's watchlist
 - **Iterative Refinement**: Don't like a suggestion?
-Ignore it and regenerate for fresh options
+Add it to your watchlist and regenerate for fresh options
 - **Asynchronous Processing**: Recommendations generate in the background—no waiting, just check back when ready

 ### 📊 Quality Feedback Loop